MrigankaArya/The-Floor-Is-Lava/README.md

 		Collision detection was implemented via raycasting

 	2. Animation
 		The wheel that turns off the lava is animated.
 We also have a animated lava texture that mimics lava flow.
 The lights are also animated in a sinusoidal pattern.
+The wheel animation has a bunch of if statements that serve to reproduce keyframes, and we interpolate between positions to achieve movement.

 	3. Particle Systems
 		Fire plumes randomly appear through the lava field.